vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 |RPM API Production|api-grape-5fcbf68bcb-cgp74|nethttp_summary-record-service.vip.cf.nr-ops.net_80|15|13|30|success|http|84.3k|
 |RPM API Production|api-grape-5fcbf68bcb-cgp74|nethttp_summary-record-service.vip.cf.nr-ops.net_80|15|12|30|success|http|82k|

-Before we dig into how to use it, let's go over what some of them mean:
+Before we dig into how to use this data, let’s go over what some of these attributes mean:

 * `tickets` is the maximum configured number of concurrent connections to this resource per host.
 * `workers` is the number of processes/threads that are currently running on this host.